Ask a Professor: The Fight for Full Practice Authority in Illinois

 The Challenges of NP Reduced Practice Laws in Illinois

 A problem arises when legislation requires NPs to ask for help and confirmation when they don’t need it.
 What’s known as a “supervisory requirement” or “collaborative agreement” is the crux of one of the primary impediments to FPA.
 While they vary in their precise wording, these restrictions generally include the stipulation that an NP needs the approval of a physician to perform certain tasks.
-In some states, the ability to practice as an NP is dependent upon having such an agreement.
+In some states, the ability to practice as an NP depends upon such an agreement.

-Largely a product of a bygone era, these supervisory requirements fail to take into account the rigorous education and training that modern NPs undergo.
+Largely a product of a bygone era, these supervisory requirements fail to consider the rigorous education and training that modern NPs undergo.
 They ultimately undermine the ability of NPs to fully meet the needs of the healthcare crunch.
 When an NP needs a physician signature or phone call to approve what they already know how to do, the care process is slowed down and cost savings can drop significantly.

 When a supervising physician retires or relocates, the corresponding NP needs to halt a portion of their practice until a replacement can be found.
 The financial cost to an NP of maintaining a collaborative agreement can be a serious barrier to providing care in rural areas.
 In these and other cases, the legislative burden on the NP inevitably gets passed onto the patient.